-You can use the best practices listed here as a quick reference of what to keep in mind when building an application that uses Google Cloud Datastore.
-If you are just starting out with Cloud Datastore, this page might not be the best place to start, because it does not teach you the basics of how to use Cloud Datastore.
-If you are a new user, we suggest that you start with Getting Started with the Google Cloud Datastore API.
+You can use the best practices listed here as a quick reference of what to keep in mind when building an application that uses Firestore in Datastore mode.
+If you are just starting out with Datastore mode, this page might not be the best place to start, because it does not teach you the basics of how to use Datastore mode.
+If you are a new user, we suggest that you start with Getting Started with Firestore in Datastore mode.

 - Do not use a forward slash (